A Bridge Between

 Blair enjoys traveling to warm locales, home decorating and spending time with her beloved family.
 She lives with her husband and two teenage children, a daughter and a son, in Lexington, Kentucky.

-Program Compliance Specialist
+Program Compliance Manager

 Ellie Young is a graduate of Western Kentucky University, where she earned a Masters of Public Administration after completing her Bachelor of Arts in Political Science with a double minor in Nonprofit Administration and Citizenship and Social Justice.
 During her time at Western Kentucky University, Ellie received several recognitions including Conference USA Commissioner’s Academic Award, Conference USA Academic Medal Winner, Department of Political Science Student Achievement Award and Masters of Public Administration Outstanding Student Award.
 While pursuing her academic degree programs, Ellie maintained employment seeking valuable work experience with a focus on nonprofit administration.
 She served as the Program Director for the Mighty Kicks Soccer Program where she coordinated programming for a soccer league that serves children residing in the lowest income communities in Bowling Green and Warren County.
 Also, throughout her academic career, Ellie worked as a staff assistant with the law firm, English, Lucas, Priest & Owsley and an administrative assistant with the Barren River Area Child Advocacy Center.
 Ellie also served a summer internship in Washington DC with Representative Katherine Clark, Assistant Speaker of the U.S. House of Representatives.

 For several years, Ellie has been committed to volunteer work serving the most vulnerable in her community as well as internationally.
-She has volunteered for various nonprofit organizations such as the National Arthritis Foundation, Children’s Hospital Foundation, Salvation Army, Stuff the Bus Foundation, World Gospel MIssion, among others.
+She has volunteered for various nonprofit organizations such as the National Arthritis Foundation, Children’s Hospital Foundation, Salvation Army, Stuff the Bus Foundation, World Gospel Mission, among others.
 Ellie lives in Bowling Green, Kentucky and enjoys domestic and international travel and attending sporting and musical events.

 Jacqueline Sugarman, MD, FAAP